IBM/aspera-cli/docs/README.erb.md

 gem install ed25519 bcrypt_pbkdf
 ```

-In addition, if those two gems are not installed, and if you are using Private Keys encoded using the OpenSSH format, then you'll get the message:
+In addition, if those two gems are not installed, and if you are using Private Keys encoded using the OpenSSH format, the following message is displayed:

 ```text
 OpenSSH keys only supported if ED25519 is available (NotImplementedError)